robotframework/robotframework/doc/userguide/src/CreatingTestData/AdvancedFeatures.rst

                   \    Log    2nd keyword
                   Log    Outside loop

-For loops are most useful and also clearest when they are used with `list variables`_.
-This is illustrated by the example below, where :var:`@{ELEMENTS}` contains an arbitrarily long list of element names and keyword :name:`Start Element` is used with all of them.
+It is often convenient to use for loops with `list variables`_.
+This is illustrated by the example below, where :var:`@{ELEMENTS}` contains an arbitrarily long list of elements and keyword :name:`Start Element` is used with all of them one by one.
+It is also possible to iterate over values of a scalar variable containing a list by `using it as a list variable`__.

 .. table:: For loop with a list variable
    :class: example